onovaes/ci4_app_plataform/README.md

-## CodeIgniter 4 on Digital Ocean App Plataform
+# CodeIgniter 4 - Digital Ocean App Plataform

 This repository contains an example application built with CodeIgniter 4, a popular PHP framework for building web applications.
 The application includes a simple "Welcome to CodeIgniter 4 Page" and a button that allows for easy deployment to DigitalOcean's App Platform.